galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 objectives:
   - Be familiar with the basics of installing, configuring, and using Slurm
   - Understand all components of the Galaxy job running stack
-  - Understand how the `job_conf.xml` file controls Galaxy's jobs subsystem
+  - Understand how the job conf controls Galaxy's jobs subsystem
   - Have a strong understanding of Galaxy job destinations
   - Understand the purpose and function of Galaxy job metrics
 time_estimation: "1h"